 Impacts of Marine Litter

-Entanglement in, or ingestion of, marine litter can have negative consequences on the physical condition of marine species with 663 different species documented as being affected, a 40% increase since 1997.
-In the North Sea region during the period 2010-2014 93% of Northern Fulmars had plastic in their stomachs and 58% exceeded the 0.1 gram objective.
+Entanglement in, or ingestion of, marine litter can have negative consequences on the physical condition of marine species with over 900 different species documented as being affected.
+In the North Sea region during the period 2010-2016 95% of Northern Fulmars had plastic in their stomachs and 56% exceeded the 0.1 gram objective.

 Ingestion of micro plastics is also of concern as it may provide a pathway for transport of harmful chemicals into the food web.
 Additionally, marine litter is known to damage and degrade habitats (e.g. in terms of smothering) and to be a possible vector for the transfer of alien species.